A visual guide to Wuhan coronavirus - The Media HQ

 However, how the virus might adapt to cold-blooded and warm-blooded hosts remains a mystery, and further testing is needed to determine the source animal.

-At least nine people have died in the province, the majority of them elderly and suffering from pre-existing conditions.
+At least 30 people have died in the province, many of them elderly and suffering from pre-existing conditions.

 As deaths rise in the city, authorities have imposed a number of new measures, including postponing New Year celebrations in Wuhan, banning travel agencies from bringing groups of people out of the city, and thermal monitors and projections in public spaces.